LamarHealth/testingPAvis/README.md

 # Trademark:

-Our product will be rebranded soon.
+Our product will be rebrand soon.